-- Review teacher candidate's finalized Plan for Teaching, which includes the curriculum requirements you provided, as well as what teacher candidates have learned about teaching, planning, and assessment in their content area course.
+Review teacher candidate's finalized Plan for Teaching, and plan for filming and teaching of edTPA lessons, which includes the curriculum requirements you provided, as well as what teacher candidates have learned about teaching, planning, and assessment in their content area course.
 Content Area Coordinators provide a format for the development of this plan in their fall course.
 Note: Teacher candidates are expected to meet your requirements regarding curriculum and timelines, but we ask that you support teacher candidates in developing their own approaches to the content.
-We encourage teacher candidates to draw on your expertise and resources, but we also want them to learn how to develop their own strategies and resources - Require daily lesson plans from the teacher candidate, review them prior to teaching, and if needed, suggest adjustments.
+We encourage teacher candidates to draw on your expertise and resources, but we also want them to learn how to develop their own strategies and resources.
+The resources, our we also want them to teach now to develop their own strategies and resources.

+- Require daily lesson plans from the teacher candidate, review them prior to teaching, and if needed, suggest adjustments.
 It is a program expectation that candidates write lesson plans for each class period they teach.
 Teacher candidates are required to keep a copy of each plan in a shared electronic folder.
 Content Area Coordinators provide guidance for the format(s) lesson plans may take - Discuss grading practices and policies.
 We encourage mentors to work closely with teacher candidates to develop grading practices and respond to the assessments they assign during this teaching period - ☐ Provide information for the teacher candidate about policies, procedures, and the location of appropriate forms, including the following: - o when and how to contact parents about students' behaviors, absences, quality of work, missed or late assignments, etc. - o what to do during fire drills or lockdowns - o where to access student health information and what to do if an emergency occurs in a classroom (e.g. a nosebleed, a fist fight, a student with epilepsy) - o how to protect confidentiality (a student asks for help with a drug problem, information about abortion, reports abuse at home, instances of mandated reporting)